AI experts sharing free tutorials to accelerate your business.

 • Middle — The facts, numbers, and request, in the shape the recipient expects:

-• Adjusters: bulleted list of supplement items with part #, labor op, hours × rate, totals
+• Adjusters: bulleted list of supplement items with part #, labor-op code, hours × rate, totals; one-line cause statement

-• Vendors: line-item return/credit request with dates, invoice #, and amounts
+• Vendors: line-item return / credit request with dates, invoice #, and amounts; explicit core / RMA / freight handling ask

 • Customers: plain-English explanation of what happened, what it means, what they should do

-• Warranty admins: 3 C's (Complaint, Cause, Correction) condensed
+• Warranty admins: 3 C's (Complaint, Cause, Correction) condensed; OEM bulletin / TSB cite if applicable

-• Close (1 sentence) — Specific next step + deadline ("Please confirm approval by Friday so we can order parts on Monday.")
+• Close (1 sentence) — Specific next step + deadline ("Please confirm approval by Friday 5 PM ET so we can order parts on Monday.")

-4. Add signature block from config (owner/manager name, shop name, phone, email, address).
+4. Add signature block from config (owner / manager name, shop name, phone, email, address, optional license number for regulator emails — BAR ARD # in California, MVR-NY in New York, etc.).
 Customer emails can use first-name-only signature; formal emails use full name + title.

 5. Check for common pitfalls:

-• No jargon on customer emails (catalytic converter > cat, diagnostic trouble code > DTC)
+• No jargon on customer emails (catalytic converter > cat, diagnostic trouble code > DTC, alignment angles spelled out > camber/caster/toe abbreviations only after first use)

-• No fabricated numbers — every dollar figure, RO, part #, and date comes from input
+• No fabricated numbers — every dollar figure, RO, part #, date, and claim # comes from input

-• No passive-aggression toward vendors/adjusters even when the shop is frustrated
+• No passive-aggression toward vendors / adjusters even when the shop is frustrated — facts win money, attitude doesn't

-7. Flag timestamp needs — For regulatory or insurance emails, note if a read receipt / certified mail / portal submission is more appropriate than email alone
+7. Flag channel choice — For regulator / insurance / certified-mail-required matters, note in the sender-notes block if a portal submission, fax, or certified mail is more appropriate than email alone

 Output format: